ResearchComputing/Documentation/docs/getting_started/trainings_and_consults/index.md

 ## Weekly Office Hours

-Join the CURC Weekly Office Hours and get one-on-one support with a member of the User Support Team.
+Join the CURC Weekly Office Hours during the academic year and get one-on-one support with a member of the User Support Team.
 Whether you're trying to optimize your workflows on Alpine and Blanca or just getting started with your first high-performance computing project, we’re here to help you bridge the gap between "it’s broken" and "it’s running."

 Don't let technical bottlenecks stall your progress.
 Come with your questions, leave with a plan, and get your research back on track.